nickschot/lux-jwt/README.md

 ## Options
 An object containing the following options must be passed:
 - `secret` - A string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.
+Can also be an array with multiple valid secrets.
 - `requestProperty` (optional) - The key on which the payload of the JWT will be made available.
 - `isRevoked(request, decodedAccessToken)` (optional) - A function returning whether or not the token was revoked.
 - `audience` (optional) - The expected audience (aud) to be present in the token.